 Robert Hingula primarily focuses his practice on trial and counseling work involving labor and employment law.
 Most recently, he has devoted a significant amount of his practice to representing employers in various industries in collective actions brought pursuant to the Fair Labor Standards Act.
 As part of his representation, Robert has advised and assisted clients with restructuring their compensation policies to comply with state and federal wage and hour laws.
-Some of the industries he has represented and counseled in wage and hour issues include financial institutions, mortgage companies, cable installation companies, waste and disposal companies, medical facilities, maintenance companies, and educational institutions.
+Some of the industries he has represented and counseled in wage and hour issues include financial institutions, mortgage companies, the hospitality industry, cable installation companies, waste and disposal companies, medical facilities, trucking companies, maintenance companies, and educational institutions.